Whilst it isn't the stylish affair it used to be, travelling doesn't have to be an endless parade of misery some people think it is.

 For more recommendations, read these guides:

 - The best business cabin luggage 2018: travel in style and skip the baggage claim

 - 10 best travel bags 2018

-If you're going away for more than a week you'll want a full sized suitcase, like the Samsonite Flux.
+If you're going away for more than a week you'll want a full sized suitcase, like the Samsonite Flux, or the Globe-Trotter (pictured above).
 The medium-sized suitcase ideal for longer trips away, with a hard polypropylene shell and TSA-ready combi locks.
 The big draw here is that, rather unusually for a hard case, it is expandable on all sides, allowing for that extra bit of wriggle room when returning home with those holiday souvenirs.

 For more recommendations check out this buying guide:

 We find when it comes to remaining calm while travelling, the small things really do make a difference.
 For example, when going through airport security getting your laptop out of your bag can be a hassle (don't get us started about putting it back in), so take time to read our buyings guides to make sure you select the best luggage to suit you.

 If there's one essential piece of technology you need to take travelling (aside from your smartphone), it's a pair of noise cancelling headphones.